-HS Dent, an economic forecasting firm, looked over data on consumer spending habits to take a closer look at how our spending habits change as we age.
+HS Dent, an economic forecasting firm, looked over data on consumer spending habits by age group to take a closer look at how our spending habits change as we age.
 Here are some of the highlights.

 - At about age 50 the number of magazines you buy peak, but by age 70 that number is cut in about half.
 However, you’re likely to be buying less because you’re subscribing to them instead; magazine subscriptions peak around age 65.